AkaruStudio/akaru-nuxt/README.md

   mixins: [MetasMixin],
   data () {
     return {
+      metas: {
         title: 'My project - About',
         description: 'This is the about page',
         image: require('assets/images/about/share.jpg')
+      }
     }
   }
 }